NatsuFire6/WebScrapper/Readme.md

-I make a video of presentation for this project but she's in french, if you want to see it : "https://www.youtube.com/watch?v=XiLaqIsAz-Q"
+I make a presentation'video for this project but she's in french, if you want to see it : "https://www.youtube.com/watch?v=XiLaqIsAz-Q"

 # (English) To use this project you need to copy in a new folder :